netease-im/camellia/docs/redis-proxy/redis-proxy.md

 ```
 then you can use RedisProxyJedisPool instead of JedisPool.
 RedisProxyJedisPool use IProxySelector to define load balance policy, default use RandomProxySelector.
-if you set sidCarFirst=true, then RedisProxyJedisPool will use SidCarFirstProxySelector, in this policy, RedisProxyJedisPool will use sid-car-proxy first.
+if you set sideCarFirst=true, then RedisProxyJedisPool will use SideCarFirstProxySelector, in this policy, RedisProxyJedisPool will use side-car-proxy first.
-further more, SidCarFirstProxySelector policy will use same-region-proxy priority if you implement RegionResolver, camellia provide a IpSegmentRegionResolver implement which define region by ip-segment.
+further more, SideCarFirstProxySelector policy will use same-region-proxy priority if you implement RegionResolver, camellia provide a IpSegmentRegionResolver implement which define region by ip-segment.
 certainly, you can implement custom IProxySelector to define your load balance policy.
 otherwise, if redis-proxy use camellia-dashboard and multi-config, then RedisProxyJedisPool should setting bid/bgroup.
 this is a sample: